 At a fishmonger

 St Helens is a fishing haven.
 Visit the town’s waterfront fish punts, to take your pick of the day’s catch, and buy freshly cooked fish and chips.
-One family-owned fishing punt, the Captain’s Catch, has evolved to become the Blue Shed Restaurant, Providore and Fishmonger.
-Select from the daily catch of fresh, live seafood, choose your own crayfish from the holding tanks, or enjoy freshly shucked oysters, à la carte meals and classic fish and chips.
 Wander along the esplanade and jetties to find other traditional fish punts and choose from the day’s catch.

-You can also buy fresh, tasty seafood at Salty Seas Seafood Market in St Helens, The Fish Van in Triabunna and Tasmanian Coastal Seafoods at the Gulch in Bicheno.
+You can also buy fresh, tasty seafood at The Fish Van in Triabunna and Tasmanian Coastal Seafoods or The Lobster Shack at the Gulch in Bicheno.
 If you’re interested in a takeaway menu that features locally caught lobster, then pay a visit to Oyster Bay Seafoods in the centre of Swansea.

 In a restaurant

 Given the quality of the fish and seafood that is sourced right on their doorstep, it’s unsurprising that many east coast restaurants specialise in local seafood and fresh Tasmanian produce.
-Savour fresh Tasmanian seafood matched with award-winning wines at Spring Vale Wines’ pop-up vineyard seafood restaurant, located among the vines on the estate, or visit Granite Seafood and Bar and Sea Life Centre in Bicheno, which specialise in fresh local seafood.
+Savour fresh Tasmanian seafood matched with award-winning wines at Spring Vale Wines’ pop-up vineyard restaurant, located among the vines on the estate, or visit the Lobster Shack or Sea Life Centre in Bicheno, who specialise in fresh local seafood.

 Your options range from exclusive fine dining to the best fish and chips you’ll ever eat.
 Check our Dining Experiences to find out more.